liutkwilliam/first-portfolio/__gallery/studioa-curl-curl-exhibition.md

 ---
 Selected photos of can-did photography from the launch of studio A's 'Where I'd Rather Be' Art Exhibition at Curl Curl Creative Space on 23 February 2022.

-The photos are published in studio A's social media including Facebook, Instagram and LinkedIn.
+The photos are published in studio A's social media including Facebook, Instagram.

 studio A is a Sydney based arts company that provides professional development for artists with intellectual disabilities.
 Learn more their mission [here](https://www.studioa.org.au/about).